Professional Development in Trauma Informed Care

 $2200 $525 CAD - Community

-*If the registration block does not appear, please click here to register: Trauma Informed Practice: on and off the mat
+Trauma Informed Practice: on and off the mat

-**We offer a self-determined way to invest in the training based on your access to financial and social resources.
+You will notice we offer a self-determined way to invest in the training based on your access to financial and social resources.
 All participants receive the same access training material and content.

 The scale is based on your self-determined access to resources, privilege, & social capital.
 In your self-determination, please consider your positionality of privilege.
 You are encouraged to self-assess this based on aspects of your personhood (e.g. race, gender & sexual identity, socio-economic status, educational background, able-bodied-ness, etc.) that do, or do not, grant you access to social and financial capital.